Sandblasting nozzles for abrasive blast cleaning

 - Bead blast cleaning

-- Peening - to add additional hardness to e.g. steel surfaces.
+- Shot Peening - to add additional hardness to e.g. steel surfaces.

 - Pipe blast cleaning both outer and inner surfaces.